unknowndomain/slm-site/README.md

 # South London Makerspace Membership Management Service

-This is a webservice that allows users to become members of the South London Makerspace and manage their membership.
+This is a web service that allows users to become members of the South London Makerspace and manage their membership.

 The aim was to make it modular so that other spaces can fork it and make use of it for their own meals and share the code with other spaces.